bwsw/sj-platform/SJDocs/source/Tutorial.rst

 .. figure:: _static/sflow_Streams.png

+   Picture 2.8

 Step 6.
 Output SQL Tables Creation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+At this step you are expected to have PostgreSQL running with `sflow` database in it.

 SQL tables for the output data should be created in the *sflow* database.
 To create tables::